juev/ok/README.md

 Also, I use single quotes `'`, so no funny things happen to the string, before it ends up in your `.ok` file.
 This way, `$USER` and `$(date...)` are evaluated when the `ok` command is run, not when you add the line to the `.ok` file.

 What to put in these `.ok` files?
 A good place to start is the projects documentation: search for all commands that are buried in there.
 Even add running a script file with a comment (and grouped under the correct heading) can be really helpfull.
 And whenever you `man` a command or search Google for it, remember to check if it's worth to add it to your `.ok` file.
 It probably is.
 And it's easy to remove again.

-After that you can look at customization.
-This allows you to do things such as:

-* show the ok-list automatically everytime you change folders
-* change the coloring scheme and other formatting options
-* create your own commands that use ok